jejoo10111/firewall/README.md

 This is a C++ build for your native Windows Firewall environment.
 There are two main components to this repo: the **firewall.exe** and the **pcapFirewall.exe**.

 The **firewall.exe** does simple modifications to your firewall through the command prompt.
-It checks to see if the firewall is enabled, turn the firewall on/off, check for rules, enumerate the list of firewall rules, and add rules.
+It checks to see if the firewall is enabled, turn the firewall on/off, check for rules, enumerate the list of firewall rules, filtering rules, and add rules.

 The **pcapFirewall.exe** reads an already created pcap file and is used to do analysis on.
 For instance, reading the pcap file per packet, signature detection for certain packets (most already hard-coded in), and ip address block and allowing.